There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 Where do you find such programs?

-Start by browsing through the different categories on mainstream affiliate networks like CJ and ShareASale.
+Start by browsing through the different categories on some of the affiliate networks like CJ and ShareASale.

 Just remember that you have to take network metrics like EPC (Earnings per Click) with a pinch of salt i.e. they can be inflated.